ramokz/phantom-camera-docs/docs/support/faq.md

 ## General
 ### What is the intent behind the addon?

 Cameras are an essential part of practically any game for rendering what you see on the screen.
-But rarely do they remain static and immovable, but instead dynamic and changes based on what happens in the game.
+But rarely do they remain static and immovable, but instead dynamic and changes based on what happens in a given context.

 The addon is meant to simplify some common camera behaviour, such as smoothly moving between different points in space at specified points in time or retain a particular positional/rotational value relative to other elements.